braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage.md

 ### Usage graphs

-Here, you will find usage graphs that apply to your workspaces.
+Here, you'll find usage graphs that apply to your workspaces.
 You may find your own dashboard shows different usage metrics based on the products you have purchased.

 ![Usage graph showing Monthly Unique Visitors][3]{: style="max-width:90%;"}